Grants and Funding Opportunities

 Awards range from $500,000 to $2 million with a match of 20%.

-Rural Economic Development Loan and Grant Program-Application deadlines quarterly, with the next deadline being Jun.30, 2024
+FY 2025 Rural Economic Development Loan and Grant Program-Application deadlines quarterly, with the next deadline being September 30, 2024

 The USDA Rural Economic Development Loan and Grant Program provides zero-interest loans and grants to current and former eligible Rural Utilities Service borrowers to then use the funds to help local businesses finance projects to create and retain jobs or finance community facility projects.
 Up to $300,000 in grants and $2 million in loans may be requested to establish revolving loan funds.
 Eligible entities include: